Building on the Success of Alouette with ISIS I and II

 On January 30, 1969, the Canadian-built ISIS I satellite soared into space on a Delta E rocket from the Vandenberg Air Force Base in California.
-Launched under the International Satellites for Ionospheric Studies (ISIS) program, a joint Canada-U.S endeavour, it was second of three, in the program after Alouette II and followed by ISIS II in March 1971.
+Launched under the ISIS program, a joint Canada-(U.S.) endeavour, it was second of three, in the program after Alouette II and followed by ISIS II in March 1971.

 Like its predecessor, Alouette II, the ISIS satellites were designed to study the ionosphere and the aurora borealis, also known as the Northern Lights.
 Before the advent of communications satellites, radio signals were transmitted across Canada by bouncing them off the ionosphere, an electrically charged layer of the upper atmosphere.
 But the transmissions were often disrupted by aurora, a phenomenon that scientists have long been trying to better understand.